 If you were unlawfully convicted of a crime, an experienced attorney can assist you in filing an appeal of the verdict.
 You can file an appeal if you believe there were errors or mistakes made during the trial that caused you to be wrongfully convicted.
 Some of the errors that could lead to a conviction being overturned include:

-• Evidence being presented to the court that was inadmissible
+- Evidence being presented to the inadmissible court

 Discuss your situation with a seasoned attorney if you believe you have grounds to appeal your charges.